seL4/microkit/docs/manual.md

 Note that the OpenSBI version from the CVA6 SDK at the time of writing has issues when booting.
 It is recommended to use the mainline OpenSBI.

+## Compulab IOT-GATE-IMX8MPLUS {#imx8mp_iotgate}

+The IOT-GATE-IMX8PLUS is based on the NXP i.MX8MP SoC.

+Microkit produces a raw binary file, so when using U-Boot you must execute the image using:

+    => go 0x50000000

 ## Cheshire {#cheshire}